Must See TV: "Comedy Night Done Right" (2006–2012)

-The same Thursday lineup (My Name is Earl, The Office, Scrubs, 30 Rock and ER) remained for the 2007–08 season, where its lineup were still outrated by the three other networks, specially by CBS.
-That season turned to be the final year for Scrubs on NBC, before it was moved to ABC for its final two seasons; and ER, which was a number-one hit for most of the 1990s, dropped out of the top-30 for the first time; while the remaining three sitcoms were still sporting moderate ratings, earning renewal for the following season.
+The same Thursday lineup (My Name Is Earl, The Office, Scrubs, 30 Rock and ER) remained for the 2007–08 season, where its lineup were still outrated by the three other networks, specially by CBS.
+That season turned to be the final year for Scrubs on NBC, before it was moved to ABC for its final two original seasons (and its 2026 revival).
+The rest of the lineup continued sporting moderate ratings, earning renewal for the following season.

 For the 2008–09 season, almost the same Thursday lineup continued on NBC, with one new show debuting that fall in order to replace Scrubs: Kath & Kim, which was adapted from the Australian television series of the same name, and initially debuted strong when its started, but viewership declined afterwards, in addition to receiving negative criticism from viewers and television critics, NBC pulled off the show the following year and replaced it with a mid-season entry, which became another successful show inside its Thursday comedy night: Parks & Recreation, which, after receiving mixed reviews during its first season, it earned critical acclaim for the rest of its run, due to a re-approach to its tone and format, receiving several awards and nominations, including 14 Primetime Emmy Award nominations (two for Outstanding Comedy Series), a Golden Globe Award win for Amy Poehler's performance and a nomination for the Golden Globe Award for Best Television Series – Musical or Comedy, and a Peabody Award.
 Meanwhile, that season, ER and My Name is Earl ended their runs on NBC, after spending fifteen and four seasons, respectively.

-For the 2009–10 season, to fill in My Name is Earl slot, a new comedy premiered in the fall of 2009, which became another staple on NBC Thursday nights: the sitcom Community, developing a cult following and receiving acclaim for its acting, direction, writing, and meta-humor, winning a Primetime Emmy Award from four nominations and received the Critics' Choice Television Award for Best Comedy Series in 2012, among other accolades.
+For the 2009–10 season, to fill in My Name Is Earl slot, a new comedy premiered in the fall of 2009, which became another staple on NBC Thursday nights: the sitcom Community, developing a cult following and receiving acclaim for its acting, direction, writing, and meta-humor, winning a Primetime Emmy Award from four nominations and received the Critics' Choice Television Award for Best Comedy Series in 2012, among other accolades.
 In addition to Parks & Recreation, The Office and 30 Rock; The Jay Leno Show took over ER timeslot, however Jay Leno was removed from the schedule in February 2010, due to low ratings.